When Will ITR Filing Start for AY 2026-27?

 Use AY 2026-27 for FY 2025-26 income.
 Wait for complete TDS data if you are claiming refund.
 Filing is not complete until e-verification.

-Treat this topic as one part of the larger AY 2026-27 filing file.
-A clean return is not created by one answer; it is created by consistent treatment across the return, supporting statements, tax credits, schedules, and declarations.
-If the facts are routine, the checklist may be enough.
-If the facts are mixed, disputed, or high-value, get the treatment reviewed before filing.
+This is one part of a complete AY 2026-27 filing.
+A clean return is not produced by any single answer; it comes from consistent treatment across income, credits, schedules, deductions, and declarations throughout the document.
+If the facts are straightforward, the checklist is probably enough.
+If they are complex, disputed, or high-value, have the position reviewed before you file.

 CA Technical Notes

-For ITR filing topics, the technical review starts with the assessment year, residential status, income heads, form eligibility, prefilled data, e-verification status, and whether the return is original, belated, revised, or updated.
-A CA should verify that the selected ITR form supports every income type and schedule required for the taxpayer.
+For ITR filing topics, the technical review starts with assessment year, residential status, income heads, form eligibility, prefilled data accuracy, e-verification status, and whether the return is original, belated, revised, or updated.
+The reviewer must confirm that the selected ITR form supports every income type and schedule required for that taxpayer.

-For this specific topic, the reviewer should document the working position for "When Will ITR Filing Start for AY 2026-27?" using the taxpayer's facts, the selected AY 2026-27 form, the records used for computation, and the reason each major number appears in the return.
-The note should explicitly mention whether the issue affects form selection, income classification, deduction eligibility, tax credit matching, refund timing, notice response, or disclosure schedule completion.
+For this specific topic, document the working position for "When Will ITR Filing Start for AY 2026-27?" using the taxpayer's actual facts, the chosen AY 2026-27 form, the records used in computation, and the reason each major figure appears in the return.
+Note explicitly whether the issue affects form selection, income classification, deduction eligibility, tax-credit matching, refund timing, notice response, or a disclosure schedule.

-The minimum evidence file should include the source statement behind the answer, the calculation sheet, screenshots or downloads from the income tax portal where relevant, and proof for every adjustment.
-If the position depends on timing, such as AIS updates, Form 16 issue date, revised return deadline, ITR-U restrictions, e-verification, or a notice response window, the date should be written next to the decision.
-If the position depends on classification, such as capital gains versus business income, resident versus non-resident, old regime versus new regime, or foreign income versus Indian business receipts, the reason for that classification should be recorded before filing.
+The minimum evidence file must include the source document behind the answer, the calculation sheet, relevant portal screenshots or downloads, and proof for every adjustment.
+Where the position depends on timing — AIS updates, Form 16 issue date, revised return deadline, ITR-U restrictions, e-verification, or a notice-response window — write the date next to the decision.
+Where it depends on classification — capital gains versus business income, resident versus non-resident, old regime versus new regime, foreign income versus Indian receipts — record the reason for that classification before filing.